evade84/evade84.github.io/docs/getting-started/basic-definitions.md

 ### Signature access key
 Signature access is managed using **signature access key**.
-Anyone who owns this key is able to sign his/her messages or created pools with specific signature.
+Anyone who owns this key is able to sign his/her messages or created pools with specific signature; edit signature description.

+### Deleting signature
+Signature cannot be deleted.